 1. Improve reporting and class allocation with flexible testing windows

-Annual benchmarking tests, like Reach, offer two 9-week flexible testing windows to help you organise the assessments at the best time of year for your school and teachers.
+Annual benchmarking tests, like Reach, offer three 9-week flexible testing windows to help you organise the assessments at the best time of year for your school and teachers.
 You may want to schedule the test at the start of the year to help with lesson planning and programmes, as well as class allocation.
 Or you may want to schedule later in the year, and use the data provided by Reach to communicate grades and class allocations during parent/teacher interviews, giving parents the peace of mind that you’re acting in their child’s best interests.
 Because the questions in Reach promote higher-order thinking versus rote learning, they allow you to confidently pinpoint students’ abilities to meet an outcome, and grade them more accurately.
 This makes them valuable for whichever test window you decide to use.

 2. Get an accurate understanding of every one of your students’ progression